-A thought disorder is a mental health condition that affects the way a person thinks, their beliefs, and perceptions of the world around them.
-Thought disorders clutter a person’s way of thinking leading to abnormal and disorganized ways of expressing language when speaking and writing.
-Thought disorders change the way an individual is able to put together sequential ideas and can have a negative effect on their behaviors by causing them to experience delusions, hallucinations, and paranoia.
+A thought disorder is a mental health condition that affects how people think, their beliefs, and their perceptions of the world around them.
+Thought disorders clutter a person’s thinking, leading to abnormal and disorganized ways of expressing language when speaking and writing.
+Thought disorders change the way an individual can put together sequential ideas and can have a negative effect on their behaviors by causing them to experience delusions, hallucinations, and paranoia.
 Formal thought disorder is often one of the primary symptoms of schizophrenia but can be present in other mental health conditions such as bipolar disorder and depression.
 Here at Heather Fisher Recovery Services, our self-tests can help individuals identify if they are experiencing a thought disorder and need mental health support.

-Thought Disorders are usually diagnosed when a person’s behavior and speaking show illogical, problematic, or incoherent patterns.
-Someone who is able to process information normally is able to think about something, connect thoughts together and then speak and deliver those thoughts in an organized and clear pattern.
+Thought disorders are usually diagnosed when a person’s behavior and speaking show illogical, problematic, or incoherent patterns.
+Someone who can process information can think about something, connect thoughts and then speak and deliver those thoughts in an organized and clear pattern.
 An individual suffering from a thought disorder cannot complete a thought process without experiencing internal disruption.
 Symptoms that someone is suffering from a thought disorder are:

 Adapted from NCPG/SOGS and DSM-5